 We were only visiting for the day, but there is plenty for families to do if you had plans to be in the area longer.
 In addition to all the activities in and around Mammoth Cave, nearby Bowling Green is the home of the Chevrolet Corvette.
 If you’re into fast cars, you can take a factory tour and also visit the Corvette Museum.
 Bowling Green is a great home base to kick off your visit with plenty of accommodation and places to eat.

 If you’re looking for more to do outdoors, Great Smoky Mountain National Park is about a 4-hour drive away near Knoxville, TN.
 While you’re in the area, drop by Dollywood in Pigeon Forge for a dose of adrenaline and some roller coasters.

 Related: Check out our mega-guide to visiting Great Smoky Mountains National Park.

 Put Mammoth Cave National Park on your list!

 This was a great weekend trip, and Mammoth Cave National Park was well worth the day’s drive to get there.
 Be sure to put it on your list, because it’s easy, fun, and cheap!

 Like National Parks?
 We've put together an entire page of information on the parks and each of our visits.
 Be sure to drop by and have a look!

-What parks will you be visiting?
+What parks will you be visiting this year?
 Let us know over on social media or in the comments!